Traditions and student activities at MIT: Course numbering

 MIT students often refer to both their majors and classes using numbers alone.
-Majors are numbered in the approximate order of when the department was founded; for example, Civil and Environmental Engineering is Course I, while Nuclear Science & Engineering is Course XXII.
-Students majoring in Electrical Engineering and Computer Science (EECS), the most popular department, collectively identify themselves as "Course VI" or "Course 6."
+Majors are numbered in the approximate order of when the department was founded; for example, Civil and Environmental Engineering is pronounced "Course one" and is written "Course 1" or "Course I", while Nuclear Science & Engineering is "Course twenty-two".
+Students majoring in Electrical Engineering and Computer Science (EECS), the most popular department, collectively identify themselves as "Course six".

-MIT students use a combination of the department's Course number and a number assigned to the class to identify their subjects; the course which many universities would designate as "Physics 101" is, at MIT, "8.01."
+MIT students use a combination of the department's Course number and a number assigned to the class to identify their subjects; the course which many universities would designate as "Physics 101" is, at MIT, "8.01".
 For brevity, course number designations are pronounced without the decimal point and by replacing "oh" for zero (unless zero is the last number).
 Thus, "8.01" is pronounced eight oh one, "2.009" is pronounced two double oh nine, and "5.60" would be pronounced five sixty.
 This naming is not internally consistent: for example, the digital systems course "6.111" is pronounced six one eleven, but the introductory chemistry course "5.111" is pronounced five eleven one.